-- Promoting tolerance, friendship and understanding of a range of religions and cultures through different aspects of our curriculum.
+- Embracing difference, friendship and understanding of a range of religions and cultures through different aspects of our curriculum.
 This includes teaching in RE and Ethics, but also activities in other curriculum areas.
-For example, as part of teaching and learning in English/reading, students will be introduced to literature from a range of cultures - Holding assemblies dealing with relevant issues.
-Students will be encouraged to take a lead in such assemblies and we will also invite external speakers to contribute - Working with our local community.
-This includes inviting leaders of local faith groups to speak at assemblies, and organising school trips and activities based around the local community - All students are encouraged to participate in the school's activities, such as a wide variety of clubs and also our Student Leadership and Ambassador programmes. - We also work with parents to promote knowledge and understanding of different cultures - We have developed links with people and groups who have specialist knowledge about particular characteristics, which helps inform and develop our approach
+For example, as part of teaching and learning in English/reading, students will be introduced to literature from a range of cultures - Promote main E&D themes throughout the year across the whole school including curriculum time, pastoral/assembly focus, canteen specials and additional events at various times. - Holding assemblies dealing with relevant issues.
+Students will be encouraged to take a lead in such assemblies, and we will also invite external speakers to contribute. - Student E&D leadership group to plan and lead assemblies as well as other events such as film nights, cake sales and awareness sessions. - Working with our local community.
+This includes inviting leaders of local faith groups to speak at assemblies, and organising school trips and activities based around the local community - All students are encouraged to participate in the school's activities, such as a wide variety of clubs and also our Student Leadership and Ambassador programmes. - We also work with parents to promote knowledge and understanding of different cultures - We have developed links with people and groups who have specialist knowledge about particular characteristics, which helps inform and develop our approach.